Summer in Europe 2016: August Edition

 Take the train from Cinque Terre to Rome as there are flights from Rome on Brussels Airlines for under $150.
 Fly to Edinburgh, Scotland.

 You will want to spend some time at one of the greatest and largest arts and culture festivals in the world.
-The Edinburgh International Festival and the Edinburgh Fringe Festival which was established in 1947 are held for about 3 weeks and feature musical performances, classical art, theatre, and a variety of other arts.
+The Edinburgh International Festival and the Edinburgh Fringe Festival which was established in 1947 are just two of five festivals held for about 3 weeks and feature musical performances, classical art, theatre, and a variety of other arts.
 While I have not been myself, I suggest planning out the specific events you would like to see ahead of time.
 Timeout Edinburgh has an excellent breakdown of everything from best events to best bars to best food pop-ups at the festival.
 You want to make sure to have an idea of “must see” events ahead of time, but be careful of booking too many events before you even arrive.
 Part of the fun is to spontaneously decide what events you would like to see that particular day based on reviews and word of mouth.
 Also, try to see a variety of different artistic performances instead of sticking to a specific genre.

 Fly to Barcelona, Spain.
 Spend the next couple of days seeing Gaudi architecture, hanging at the beach, and eating tapas with a tinto de verano in hand.